Vinay-Bafna/JWT-Token-Creation-With-User-Access/README.md

     "password":"Your Password"
 }

-and hit Url
+and hit Url.

+Check IF You Are Getting Error!
+Which Server Port are You On Running and Try to Change It If Required!

-# output:
+# Output:

 {
     "name": "Username",